bmullan/Create_Isolated_LXD_Containers-VMs_for_Testing/README.md

 ***Purpose:***
 * Create 3 new LXD Bridges (lxdbr1, lxdbr2, lxdbr3)
-* Create 3 new LXD Containers and attached each one to its corresponding LXD Bridgge
+* Create 3 new LXD Containers each attached to its corresponding LXD Bridge

 ***Assignments are***